-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The cluster has good access to the arterial road network, with the main part of the cluster bounded on all sides by major arterial roads.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network The cluster has good access to the arterial road network, with the main part of the cluster bounded on all sides by major arterial roads.
 Other parts of the cluster front onto or are in close proximity to Ferry Road, a minor arterial.
 The rail corridor runs through the centre of the main part of the cluster.
 The inland port is located at the centre of the cluster and the cluster has good access to the port via the rail and arterial road networks.
 4 16 Land Assembly Much of the centre is already developed but there is some potential for infill developments.
 There is a large (approximately 30 ha) greenfield subdivision (Portlink) where a variety of site sizes could be achieved.
 The average vacant site size is approximately 3800m 2 and the largest vacant site is 12.7 has.
-4 12 Land Remediation Requirements A number of sites in the cluster are confirmed or potential HAIL sites, as would be expected given the cluster's long-standing use for heavy industrial activities.
+4 12 Land Remediation Requirements A number of sites in the cluster are confirmed or potential HAIL sites, as would be expected given the cluster's long standing use for heavy industrial activities.
 Some vacant sites have also been subject to uncontrolled filling.
 Depending on the proposed use, however, any contamination may not need to be remediated because it may still meet acceptable levels for heavy industrial uses or may be able to be managed on site.
 DSIs for the Portlink ODP area have generally not indicated contamination above background levels.
 2 4 Location-specific Private Infrastructure Requirements In the Portlink development, developers are responsible for extending the water supply and wastewater network from Kennaway Road to service the remaining phases of the development.
 The remainder of the cluster is serviced.
-3 6 Natural Hazards Constraints The majority of the cluster is in an FMA.
+3 6 Natural Hazards Constraints The majority of the cluster is in a FMA.
 Parts of the cluster are low- lying and are at risk from coastal inundation over the next 50 years in the absence of additional interventions.
 All of the parts of the cluster are in LMAs.
 Parts of Ferrymead and Woolston have been subject to uncontrolled filling.
 Consent notices for a number of vacant sites require specific foundation design that takes into account liquefaction potential and lateral spreading.
 Significant liquefaction was observed around Ferrymead during the Canterbury earthquake sequence.
-The geotechnical reports for some sites in Woolston indicate a relatively 1 3 significant risk of liquefaction and lateral spread with strong earthquake shaking.
-The Industrial Heavy and Industrial General zones generally provide for industrial activities subject to built form standards.
-There is a 30m water body setback from the Heathcote River where most new buildings or earthworks would require a Discretionary resource consent.
-This may constrain development options on some of the narrower sites in close proximity to the river.
-A 20m esplanade reserve is also required for any new subdivision for sites adjoining the river.
-The Portlink ODP requires a 20-40m wide landscaping strip along the Heathcote River.
-Planning Constraints Parts of the Woolston Cluster around Port Hills Road are in Rockfall Management Area 2.
-Earthworks or new buildings in those areas would generally require a resource consent.
-4 12 The Portlink ODP includes some additional landscaping requirements along the Tunnel Road frontage and for sites adjacent to the Heathcote River.
-Additional height restrictions (11m limit) apply to parts of the Portlink site near the Heathcote River.
-There are Risk Management Areas around the Inland Port where new sensitive activities would be non-complying.
-However, given the other constraints on those types of activities locating in the zone, it would be unlikely that sensitive activities would locate in this area in any event.
-Other Development Constraints There are residential enclaves around Ribbonwood Place, Curries Road and Radley Street and new retail developments (such as the Tannery) that may give rise to reverse sensitivity issues and constrain the location or operation of heavy industry in close proximity.
-3 6 TOTAL WEIGHT ED SCORE 59
+The geotechnical reports for some sites in Woolston indicate a relatively significant risk of liquefaction and lateral spread with strong earthquake shaking.
+1 3